kubescape/k8s-interface/README.md

 # k8s-interface
-Armo wrapper for the Kubernetes interface
+Kubescape wrapper for the Kubernetes interface